Implants Treatment Options

 If multiple teeth are missing, several teeth or a quadrant can be replaced with implants.
 The dental implants are used to create a partial implant bridge.
 The implants are splinted together to replace multiple missing teeth in an arch and they function just like natural teeth.

-- long lasting natural feeling restoration,
+- long-lasting natural feeling restoration

-- does not effect adjacent teeth
+- does not affect adjacent teeth

 - traditional removable partial dentures can be avoided or replaced